cookiengineer/agenda/README.md

 of tasks which have an assumed complexity in the planning phase.
 This assumed complexity reflects the Story Points in Scrum.

-**Tasks have an assumed time estimation and measured time duration**
+**Tasks have an assumed time estimation and a measured time duration**

 Tasks have an assumed time estimation, which is also measured in the form of the time duration.
 If the time duration is shorter/longer than